feathr-ai/feathr/docs/concepts/faq.md

 - simple feature extraction like "does column x in observation data contain string y?"

 - aggregation of column x across all observations - ex: avg request time

+## Error message: java.lang.RuntimeException: The 0th field 'key0' of input row cannot be null.
+This error message means the input data have some rows without key and users should add a filter to the source to exclude all such rows since they cannot be used anyway.

+## Do keys need to be unique in the input data?
+The key needs not to be unique for input data, but it should not be null.
+The output dataset is a k/v map and the key is what you specified here, And the value is the combination of all features you requested, for each key.
+You can think the materialization is the process of grouping/bucketing

+## If I am going to materialize the feature data into offline storage, how could I read that through Feathr API?

+The offline store is just a plain table, so far the offline store is just parquet/avro files on hdfs.
+So users can just read the table in offline storage without Feathr API.